dmdboi/digitalAPI/README.md

 ## DigitalAPI

-This is a node API using the Express framework to get posts from ``https://dinotest.wpengine.com/wp-json/wp/v2/posts``.
+This is a node API using the Express framework to get posts from [wpengine](https://dinotest.wpengine.com/wp-json/wp/v2/posts).

-It features user authentication using JWT tokens and API documentation using Swagger.
-You can get all posts, a post by its id, or by it's slug using the ``/api/posts`` route.
-More documentation is available at ``/api-docs`` on the live version.

-The server skips request validation (which could be done with express-validation) as it could also be implemented on the client.
-I.E Requiring passwords to be 8+ characters
+## Features
+- User authentication using JWT tokens
+- API documentation using Swagger.
+- Get All Posts or Post by ID/Slug

 ## Branches
-Main/Master - Doesn't use a database for user login/signup

-MongoDB - Uses MongoDB with Mongoose for user login/signup
+Main/Master - Doesn't use a database for user login MongoDB - Uses MongoDB with Mongoose for user login/signup

 ## Authentication